YangPiCui/RainbowPiano/README.md

 ## Instruction

 ## Further Work
-It would be nice if someone could turn this into a digital piano, such as the Yamaha Reface CP, with fully weighted keys.
-Or even a physical piano.
+I'd like a physical RainbowPiano such as a Steinway or the Yamaha Reface CP with fully weighted keys.
+Contact me on Reddit if you know someone who can make it.
-And, maybe we should also rainbow-color the music scores.
+And, maybe we should also rainbow-color the music scores for clarity!
 ![](Rainbow6Notation_2.jpg)

 ## External Links